demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-platform-reboot
 ***
 Reboot the given device by hostid.
-Warning; this command has no confirmation and the device will immediately reboot.
+Warning: This command has no confirmation and the device will immediately reboot.